matrix-org/matrix-spec-proposals/proposals/2630-sas-check-public-keys.md

-# checking public keys in SAS verification
+# MSC2630: Checking public keys in SAS verification

 The current SAS protocol does not ensure that the two users correctly received each other's public keys.
 An attacker could send Alice and Bob public keys